Retro Camera Maintenance: First Steps After Purchase — Retro Digital Camera

 • 2005-2008 model cameras: max 4-8 GB SDHC

-• If an incompatible capacity card is inserted, the camera will record corrupted images.
+• If a card of the wrong capacity is inserted, the camera will record distorted images

 Camera Body Cleaning

-• Wipe the body with a microfiber cloth dampened with a little alcohol.
+• Wipe the body with a microfiber cloth with a little alcohol

-• Clean around buttons and slots with a cotton swab.
+• Clean around buttons and slots with cotton swab

-• If you use a leather case, wipe the case with a moisturizing cloth once a month.
+• If you are using a leather case, wipe the case once a month with a moisturizing cloth

 Battery Compartment Check

-Every week, open the battery compartment and inspect the contact points.
-If a greenish or whitish layer has formed, clean it with an alcohol-soaked cotton swab.
+Every week, open the battery compartment and examine the contact points.
+If a greenish or whitish layer has formed, clean it with an alcohol cotton swab.

 Tips for Storage

-• Remove the battery if you won't be using it for a long time.
+• Remove the battery if you will not use it for a long time

-• Keep away from direct sunlight — plastic will turn yellowish.
+• Keep out of direct sunlight — plastic will turn yellowish

 Common Malfunctions and Solutions